Menu

 1. Apprentices will explore the complex relationships between humans, the land, and other beings through introductions to:

-2. Habitat restoration design for both private agricultural lands and publicly managed parks and refuges.
+1. Habitat restoration design for both private agricultural lands and publicly managed parks and refuges.

-3. Working with tribal communities.
+2. Working with a variety of partners, including tribal communities.

 2. Apprentices will learn field work skills